 Whey is the liquid byproduct of cheese-making.
 Whey protein powder is a blend of proteins that have been isolated from that byproduct.

 So, first, anyone with a lactose intolerance may suffer migraine attacks after consuming whey protein.

 But whey protein may cause migraines for other reasons:

 - Many shelf-stable protein powders—whey or not—are made with preservatives, like MSG, which also cause migraines in many people.
 In fact, since MSG does not appear on nutrition labels, many medical professionals warn patients that “whey protein” on a nutrition label is synonymous with MSG.

 - Processed whey powder may also be high in natural glutamate—similar to eggs and just as dangerous for migraineurs.

 A good alternative to whey protein powder is a protein supplement that’s natural, organic, and free of additives and common migraine triggers.
-Your Super’s Skinny Protein mix, for example is:
+Your Super’s Skinny Protein mix, one of the best vegan protein powders, for example is:

 - Gluten free